Key terms

 National Land Transport Network (National Network): A defined network of nationally significant road and rail infrastructure links and their intermodal connections.
 The network is determined by the Australian Government under the National Land Transport Act 2014.

 Natural disaster: A natural disaster is one or a combination of the following rapid onset events – bushfire, earthquake, flood, storm surge, landslide, tsunami, meteorite strike or tornado.
-Funds may be provided by the Australian Government and Queensland Government to reinstate parts of the transport network which have been subject to disaster damage under declared emergency conditions.
+Funds may be provided by the Australian Government and Queensland Government to reinstate parts of the transport network that have been subject to disaster damage under declared emergency conditions.

 Other state-controlled roads: Roads controlled by the Queensland Government, other than those on the National Land Transport Network.

-Outback Way: A 2,720km route that traverses Central Australia, connecting Laverton in Western Australia with Winton in Queensland via Alice Springs in the Northern Territory.
+Outback Way: A 2720km route that traverses Central Australia, connecting Laverton in Western Australia with Winton in Queensland via Alice Springs in the Northern Territory.
 The condition of the route varies, with sections of unsealed, single lane seal and dual lane seal of differing standards and quality.

 Public Private Partnership: A contract between the public and private sectors, where the government pays the private sector to deliver infrastructure and related services over the long-term.
 The private provider builds the facility and operates and/or maintains it to specified standards over a long period.
 The private provider usually finances the project.